cliqz-oss/browser-f/mozilla-release/taskcluster/docs/parameters.rst

 ``release_eta``
    The time and date when a release is scheduled to live.
 This value is passed to Balrog.

+``release_enable_partners``
+   Boolean which controls repacking vanilla Firefox builds for partners.

+``release_partners``
+   List of partners to repack.
+A null value defaults to all.

+``release_partner_config``
+   Configuration for partner repacks.

+``release_partner_build_number``
+   The build number for partner repacks.
+We sometimes have multiple partner build numbers per release build number; this parameter lets us bump them independently.
+Defaults to 1.

+``release_enable_emefree``
+   Boolean which controls repacking vanilla Firefox builds into EME-free builds.

 Comm Push Information
 ---------------------